 Community Services Officer

 Community ServiceA variety of community service and public relations programs are provided by the Police Department staff.
-The majority of these are the responsibility of the department's Community Service Officer; however, other units and divisions fulfill program needs in accordance with need and expertise.
+The majority of these are the responsibility of the department's Community Service Corporal; however, other units and divisions fulfill program needs in accordance with need and expertise.